intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

 Required on system, software requirements:
   * Python 2.7 and /usr/bin/python available
   * sshpass (when password authentication is used)
-  * Helm 2.9.1 (version of a Helm client _must be_ the same as Helm server used by the platform)
+  * Helm 2.9.1 (the version of a Helm* client _must be_ the same as Helm server used by the platform)

 ### CentOS 7.5

 Required on system, software requirements:
   * Python 2.7 and /usr/bin/python available
   * sshpass (when password authentication is used)
-  * Helm 2.9.1 (version of a Helm client _must be_ the same as Helm server used by the platform)
+  * Helm 2.9.1 (the version of a Helm client _must be_ the same as Helm server used by the platform)

 ### Ubuntu 16.04